Us Tareyton smokers would rather fight than switch!: Cultural impact

 The then-fresh slogan was adopted by supporters of Barry Goldwater during the 1964 campaign for the presidency.
 Goldwater appeared to have the nomination in hand as the primary season closed, but supporters of the moderate Republican William Scranton tried to mount a "Draft Scranton" reply.
 "Goldwater Girls" (mostly adult women) were seen at Scranton events wearing bandages and sporting signs saying "We'd rather fight than switch!".

 A 1964 single released on the Camp Records label parodied the slogan with the song "I'd Rather Fight Than Swish," using the slang term swish, meaning to behave effeminately.

 The advertising campaign is parodied in The Last of the Secret Agents? when Marty Allen tires of Zoltan Schubach's (Theo Marcuse) threat on closed-circuit television and changes the channel to one featuring a cowboy representing the Marlboro Man turning to the camera with a black right eye and saying "I'd rather switch than fight."

 The June 1964 Mad magazine parodied the slogan by twisting it into "Us Cigarette-Makers will fight rather than quit!" regarding reports linking smoking to cancer and the subsequent PR campaign to make their own reports, with editor Al Feldstein as an executive with a black eye.
 Feldstein later said the spoof was his personal favorite.

 Thomas "TNT" Todd, a civil rights activist, parodied the slogan to make a point regarding the Vietnam War in a 1967 speech.
 Todd was quoted as saying, "...Yet our best trained, best educated, best equipped, best prepared troops refuse to fight!
 Matter of fact, it's safe to say that they would rather switch than fight!"
 The audio clip of his speech was later used as the prelude to the 1989 Public Enemy single "Fight the Power."

+Season 3 Episode 5 of My Favorite Martian was titled "I'd Rather Fight Than Switch".
+The episode featured Martin and Mrs. Brown switching bodies, and included a scene where Martin (in Mrs. Brown's body) continually deflects Bill's attempt to propose by asking for a packet of cigarettes.
+In frustration, Bill buys the cigarette girl's entire supply of cigarettes.